Shin-Yokohama Station: Lines

-Shin-Yokohama Station is served by the Tōkaidō Shinkansen, Yokohama Line, Yokohama Municipal Subway Blue Line, Sōtetsu Shin-Yokohama Line, and Tōkyū Shin-Yokohama Line.
+Shin-Yokohama Station is served by the Tōkaidō Shinkansen, Yokohama Line, Yokohama Municipal Subway Blue Line, Sōtetsu Shin-Yokohama Line, and the Tōkyū Shin-Yokohama Line.

 Station layout

 The JR station consists of an island platform at ground level serving the Yokohama Line, with two elevated island platforms for the shinkansen tracks overhead.
 The shinkansen platforms 2 and 3 have safety fences, as some trains passed non-stop through the station prior to 2008.
 The JR Central portion of the station includes a Midori no Madoguchi staffed ticket office.
-Also, The JR East portion of the station includes a Reserved Seat Ticket Vending Machines.
+Additionally, the JR East portion of the station includes reserved seat ticket vending machines.

-The Municipal Subway, Tōkyū Railways and Sagami Railway (Sōtetsu) share an underground integral concourse which forms a cross shape.
-The Municipal Subway owns the northwest to southeast corridor which provides three separate sets of ticket gates, with the northwest (so-called the "Nissan Stadium ticket gate") and central paid areas providing elevators for barrier-free access to the subway Blue Line platform level which is 1-story below the underground concourse.
-The Sōtetsu–Tōkyū parts of the concourse lie directly below and align with the Kanjo No. 2 (Yokohama)|Yokohama Ring Road 2.
-The northeast concourse is managed by Tōkyū while the southwest is Sōtetsu.
-The platforms of Sōtetsu–Tōkyū Shin-Yokohama Lines are 3-story below the integral concourse.
-Only the southwest concourse manged by Sōtetsu has elevators for the Sōtetsu–Tōkyū platform level.
-Exits 1 and 5A at the southern side of the concourse are closer to the JR concourse.
+The Municipal Subway, Tōkyū Railways and Sagami Railway (Sōtetsu) share an underground integral concourse, which forms a cross shape.
+The Municipal Subway owns the northwest to southeast corridor, which provides three separate sets of ticket gates, with the northwest (so-called the "Nissan Stadium ticket gate") and central paid areas providing elevators for barrier-free access to the subway Blue Line platform level which is one story below the underground concourse.
+The Sōtetsu-Tōkyū parts of the concourse lie directly below and align with the Kanjo No. 2 (Yokohama)|Yokohama Ring Road 2.
+The northeast concourse is managed by Tōkyū, while the southwest is managed by Sōtetsu.
+The platform level of Sōtetsu–Tōkyū Link Line is three stories below the integral concourse.
+Only the southwest concourse managed by Sōtetsu has elevators for the Sōtetsu–Tōkyū platform level.
+Exits 1 and 5A on the southern side of the concourse are closer to the JR concourse.